ButinVladimir/cyberiada/ROADMAP.md

 ### Factions

 Each city has it's own set factions that try to claim city for themself.
 Player can join one faction if development level requirements are met.
 Once faction is joined, player cannot leave it unless they relocate.
+Player also can go rogue if it's unlocked and they're not in faction.
+Going rogue will prevent player from joining factions.
+All neutral districts will be available immediately, but other districts cannot be conquered.
+It will enable certain operations against all other factions.

 Each factions has it's own starting power level, affecting initial distribution of districts.